crazywolf132/Asher.Ai/README.md

 <br />

 # IMPORTANT
-Just because this project is opensource, does not mean you steal code.
+Just because this project is opensource, does not mean you can steal code.
 You must either follow the License, or contact me personally regarding uses.

 ## What the heck is this?
 This is the Node.js API for the Asher personal assistant.
 Asher is a personal assistant with the aim of matching all the commands that products such as the Google Home can offer, and much more.